 PAR Question: Compare the representation of DI populations in your program's/area's staffing (faculty, classified professionals, and administrators) to the representation of DI populations in the students you serve.
 What do you notice?

 PAR Question: If there is a gap in representation between students and the Chabot professionals who serve them, how has your program/area addressed that gap?

-Note: Qn. included in Academic Services, Student Services, and Administrative Services PARs
+Services, and Administrative Services PARs